tden27/cost_control/README.md

-# Cost control
+# Spending control
-Control of expenses and income
+Control of spending and income of money